Highly modified car parked on a forest path with autumn leaves.

 What is the best state to register a modified car?

-Montana is ideal due to its no sales tax vehicle registration, zero emissions or safety inspections, and permanent plates, saving $5,000 to $15,000 compared to California’s taxes and smog checks.
+Montana is top due to no sales tax vehicle registration, zero emissions or safety checks and permanent plates saving $5,000 to $15,000 vs California taxes and smog.

 Is it legal to have your car registered in another state?

-Yes, a Montana LLC legally owns the vehicle, complying with federal and state laws (MCA Title 61).
-Montana plates are valid nationwide.
+Yes a Montana LLC owns the vehicle legally MCA Title 61.
+Montana plates are good nationwide.

 Can I register my car in Montana if I don’t live there?